sleepyOwl14/proximax-bc-docs/docs/built-in-features/account-filter.md

 ## Mosaic filter

-An account can configure a filter to permit incoming transactions only if all the [mosaics](./mosaic.md) attached are allowed.
+An account can configure a filter to permit incoming transactions only if all the [mosaics][Mosaic] attached are allowed.
 On the other hand, the account can refuse to accept transactions containing a mosaic listed as blocked.

 ## EntityType filter

-An account can allow/block announcing outgoing transactions with a [determined type](../protocol/transaction.md#transaction-types).
+An account can allow/block announcing outgoing transactions with a [determined type][Transaction-type].
 By doing so, it increases its security, preventing the announcement by mistake of undesired transactions.

 ## Examples